-All felines scheduled for surgery must arrive at our shelter on Sunday and/or Monday, September 22nd and/or 23rd, between 8:00 a.m. and 1:00 p..m. for Tuesday, September 24th, surgeries.
-Up to 60 felines will be scheduled for free surgeries for those who qualify.
+All felines scheduled for surgery must arrive at our shelter on Sundays and/or Mondays between 8:00 a.m. and 1:00 p..m. for each Tuesdays surgeries.
+Up to 55 felines will be scheduled for free surgeries for those who qualify.
 Traps will be issued to capture all felines not completely domesticated or easy to handle.

 Our beautiful surgery room was created only through the generous donations of those who care greatly about cats!

 Free Spay Day for Tame, Backyard, Semi-tame, and Feral Felines!